The Larry Storch Show

 The Larry Storch Show is an American comic variety show that aired live on CBS from July 11, 1953, to September 12, 1953.
 The series was the summer replacement for The Jackie Gleason Show.

 Summary

 Larry Storch and his guests were featured in comedy sketches.
 Among the characters Storch played from his club act were 10-year-old Victor, TV cowboy Smillie Higgins, and Railroad Jack.
+Ray Bloch and his orchestra supplied music for the show.